-Devon Still grew up in a tough neighborhood in Wilmington, DE.
+Devon Still grew up in a tough neighborhood in Wilmington, Del.
 There were temptations and dangers all around him.
 Unfortunately, a number of his friends and acquaintances didn’t make it out.
-They either had trouble with the law or worse, ended up dead.
-Surviving that type of environment took several acts of grace, but it also required an inner strength.
-It was a fortitude that was passed onto him by two parents who both protected and equipped him for life.
-The resolve they imparted lead him to avoid trouble, get a college scholarship, and have a successful football career that allowed him to make it all the way to the NFL.
-That same inner strength was especially needed when he faced the hardest challenge a parent can go through.
-He shares in his new book, Still in the Game that when his daughter Leah was just four years old she was diagnosed with stage four cancer.
+They either had trouble with the law or, worse, ended up dead.
+Surviving that environment took several acts of grace, but it also required an inner strength.
+It was a fortitude his parents passed down to him—parents who protected him and equipped him for life.
+The resolve they imparted led him to avoid trouble, get a college scholarship, and have a successful football career that allowed him to make it all the way to the NFL.
+He needed that same inner strength when he faced one of the hardest challenges a parent can endure.
+He shares in his book, Still in the Game, that when his daughter Leah was just 4 years old, she was diagnosed with stage four cancer.

 When Devon and his siblings stepped out of line, they were disciplined, especially by their father.
 Having clear boundaries and holding them when they are violated gives kids greater confidence.
 Again, it makes their world seem more secure.
 Being disciplined, when done with love, will give your kids greater self-discipline in the future.
 Being inconsistent or lacking borders will make a child feel like a helium balloon blowing the breeze.

-If your kids aren’t given any responsibility they will never learn how to be responsible.
-Those muscles have to be formed and shaped in order for them to be dependable when they are needed.
-Give them age-appropriate chores and increase their responsibilities over time so they can handle more weight.
+If you don’t give kids any responsibility, they’ll never learn how to be responsible.
+Those muscles have to be formed and shaped in order for them to be dependable.
+Give your kids age-appropriate chores, and increase their responsibilities over time so they can handle more weight.

 This is one that Devon’s grandmother passed onto him.
-She used to bring him to church, which at the time didn’t seem to make much of an impact.
-However, when Devon started to face situations far greater than himself he turned to God in prayer.
-Sooner or later we all face struggles, a sick child, an aging parent, financial difficulty, etc., and we will be desperate for help.
-My question is, why wait for the big things?
+She used to bring him to church, which, at the time, didn’t seem to make much of an impact.
+However, when Devon started to face situations far greater than himself, he turned to God in prayer.
+Sooner or later, we all face struggles—a sick child, an aging parent, financial difficulty.
+We will be desperate for help.
+Why wait for the big things?
 Why not invite the God who created life into the daily life you and your kids are living?
 If He has the power and wisdom to influence our desperate moments, don’t you think He has answers and a perspective to add to your daily life as well?
 Wouldn’t that make all of us stronger?